 You can use the National Residential Medication Chart (NRMC) to prescribe most PBS medicines for your patients in residential aged care facilities.

-The National Residential Medication Chart (NRMC) is designed to improve medication safety for your patients.
+The national residential medication chart (NRMC) improves medication safety for your patients.
 It also reduces administrative work for prescribers, aged care staff and pharmacists when ordering, administering and supplying medicines.

 Read more about the NRMC on the Australian Commission on Safety and Quality in Health Care website.